-This article begins a series focused on the two issues most central to our work at Mercer Capital: What drives value for a depository institution and how are these drivers distilled into a value for a given depository institution?
+This article is the first of a five part series, originally published in 2019 and 2020, that focuses on the two issues most central to our work at Mercer Capital: What drives value for a depository institution and how are these drivers distilled into a value for a given depository institution?

-We leave the more technical valuation discussion for subsequent articles.
+We leave the more technical valuation discussion to the other topics in this series (see page 6 for links to other articles in this series).
 At its core, though, value is a function of a specified financial metric or metrics, growth, and risk.